Upcoming web chats

 Ask an expert about looking after your eyes in the sun

-With the summer holiday season upon us it’s important take care of your eyes as well as your skin when holidaying or travelling in hot climates or sunbathing here at home in the UK.
-This week you can ask Moorfields consultant eye surgeon Mr Raja Das-Bhaumik protecting your eyes when out and about in the hot sun.
+With the summer holiday season upon us, it’s important to take care of your eyes as well as your skin when holidaying or travelling in hot climates or sunbathing here at home in the UK.
+This week you can ask Moorfields consultant eye surgeon Mr Raja Das-Bhaumik about protecting your eyes when out and about in the hot sun.

 Mr Raja Das-Bhaumik is a consultant ophthalmologist and oculoplastic surgeon.
 As well as his specialist areas which include eyelid and facial surgery, eyelid tumour surgery and reconstruction, he treats all general ophthalmic and eyelid conditions including blepharitis, cosmetics surgery, dry eye, floaters, watering eye, emergency ophthalmology and trauma.